lagom/lagom/docs/manual/java/guide/cluster/Cluster.md

 It builds on the flexibility of Akka Discovery, leveraging a range of discovery mechanisms depending on the environment you want to run your cluster in.

-Akka Cluster Bootstrap, in Lagom, can be disabled though property `lagom.cluster.bootstrap.enabled = false`.
+Akka Cluster Bootstrap, in Lagom, can be disabled through the property `lagom.cluster.bootstrap.enabled = false`.
 Note that this configuration flag has no effect if you declare seed-nodes explicitly in which case Akka Cluster Bootstrap won't be used.

 #### Akka Discovery